v4-adi/dandelion/README.md

 ## Contributions
 We are always open for any kind of contribution.
 (PR's, bug reports, feature requests, ..)
-If you got any questions feel free to ask at [Gitter](https://gitter.im/Diaspora-for-Android/diaspora-android).
+If you got any questions feel free to ask at [Gitter](https://gitter.im/Diaspora-for-Android/diaspora-android) or join our XMPP/Jabber conference at diaspora-android@conference.jabberhead.tk.
 Note that the main project members are mostly busy with their job/university/school and may not react or start coding immediately.

 ### License